brianrice2/actuarial/README.md

 # Actuarial projects

 Small projects relating to actuarial valuations.
+As of July 2020, this *is* a package so operates through functions as opposed to executing scripts.

 ## Basic outline